kalekdev/uni/semester-1/nus-1/notes.typ

 $
   R = (rho_R (b - a)) / (4pi a b)
 $

-=== Real-world Resistors
-Manufacturers usually produce series of resistors with certain tolerances, so that there are no gaps between the maximum / minimum allowed resistance in their catalogue.
-This ensures that no resistors are wasted and each can be sorted into a value, then marked with the corresponding key (coloured rings for through-hole, number codes on SMD resistors).

-_Thin Film_ - A thin film of carbon / metal is applied onto a ceramic or glass base, then coated with plastic to prevent damage.
-This is the typical through-hole resistor that comes to mind and is the most common technology for SMD resistors, however it is not the most precise / power tolerant.
-Sometimes parts of the film are etched away to reduce cross-sectional area of the conductor and increase resistance.

-_Wirewound_ - A thin wire is wound around a ceramic core, usually in a zig-zag manner to reduce parastic inductance.
-These are very precise and suitable for high-power applications, but are typically not available in SMD form.

-_Metal Strip_ - This is simply a strip of metal / alloy (depending on desired resistance), usually resulting in a very low ohmic value.
-They are often used as shunts for measuring current.

-_Potentiometer_ - Variable resistor adjusted by moving a physical contact.

-_Thermistor_ - These are used in all kinds of temperature measurement circuits.
-They are made from semiconductors and are usually NTC (negative temperature coefficient), meaning their resistance decreases by a reliable amount as temperature increases, although PTC thermistors are also available.

-_VDR (Voltage dependent resistor)_ - These are used to protect against voltage surges.

-_LDR_ - Light dependent resistor.

 === Conductor Boundary Conditions
 As a constant current passes through the boundary of two different conductors with specific conductivity $kappa_1$ and $kappa_2$, we can analyse the change in normal and tangential components of the current density and electrical (caused by the voltage source) fields.
 Let us once again consider an infinitely small cylinder at the boundary.